Frequently Asked Questions

 Yes, as a courtesy to our patients, Main Line Health will submit the bill to your insurance carrier.
 If you have a secondary insurance company, a claim will be sent to the secondary insurance company after the primary insurance company paid.
 You are requested to supply the pertinent billing information that the insurer may require.

 You will receive a patient responsibility statement after your insurance processes our bill.
 The amount you are billed for is based on what your insurance communicates to us on an explanation of benefits (EOB).
 The EOB details how your insurance processed our bill and calculated your responsibility based on your individual insurance plan.
-If you believe your responsibility is not correct, please contact your insurer directly. (see Insurers MLH accepts for more information and insurance links)
+If you believe your responsibility is inaccurate, please contact your insurer directly.
+View a list of accepted insurance.

 Please verify that your insurance carrier has received and processed the claim.
 If the claim has not been processed, then carefully review your insurance policy or contact your insurance carrier to determine if the services and procedures are covered.
 Your insurance carrier will have the most accurate and up-to-date information about your policy and your claim.
-If your insurance company has questions, please direct them to contact Customer Service to verify that the most up-to-date insurance information is on file.
+If your insurance company has questions, please have them contact Main Line Health at 484.337.1970 to verify that the most up-to-date insurance information is on file.

-Main Line Health will process and send a bill to a patient after payment is received from the insurance carrier and it is confirmed that the balance is owed by the patient.
-The length of this process depends on how long it takes to receive a response from your insurance carrier, and whether there is secondary insurance.
+Main Line Health will send you a bill after we have received payment from your insurance carrier and it is confirmed there is still a balance due from you.
+The length of this process depends on how long it takes to receive a response from your insurance carrier and whether there is secondary insurance.